Claude List: Kingsland Rovers

 After moving to New Zealand the family settled in Auckland.
-The first mention of List is in a team list published on June 10, 1921, in the Auckland Star.
+The first mention of List is in a team list published on 10 June 1921, in the Auckland Star.
 He was named in the Kingsland Rovers third grade side along with another List though it is unknown who this was, possibly his older brother Percy.
 Claude would have been aged 18 at this time with Percy aged 22.
-His Kingsland side won the 3rd grade championship in this 1921.
+His Kingsland side won the 3rd grade championship in the same season.
 The following 1922 season he continued to play for their 3rd grade side who were runners up in the championship.
-He was listed as “C List”, while the other List in the team was “J List”.
+He was listed as “C List”, while the other List in the team was “J List”, his half brother, Johann.
 By 1923 Claude had moved into the Kingsland 2nd grade side.

 In 1924 he was still in the 2nd grade side and was playing on the wing.
-His Kingsland side won the 2nd grade knockout competition when they beat Otahuhu Rovers on October 18.
+His Kingsland side won the 2nd grade knockout competition when they beat Otahuhu Rovers on 18 October.
 Earlier in the season he had played for Kingsland against the Devonport United 2nd grade side as curtain-raiser to the New Zealand v England test match at Carlaw Park.

-List was selected for the Auckland Junior representative side to play Hamilton juniors in a match at Carlaw Park on August 30.
+List was selected for the Auckland Junior representative side to play Hamilton juniors in a match at Carlaw Park on 30 August.
 He played on the wing with the Auckland side winning the match 14 to 8.
-He was chosen for the same side to play Hamilton once more on October 4.
+He was chosen for the same side to play Hamilton once more on 4 October.
 This time the match was played at Steele Park in Hamilton and Auckland won 17 to 8 with List on the wing again.
 He scored one of Auckland's 5 tries.